CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 	Do not copy and paste the above URL in your browser as this URL is specific to my environment.

-Once you’ve done that you should be greeted by your very own containerised Jupyter service!
+Once you've done that you should be greeted by your very own containerised Jupyter service!

 |jn_login|

-To create your first notebook, drill into the work directory and then click on the ‘New’ button on the right hand side and choose ‘Python 3’ to create a new Python 3 based Notebook.
+To create your first notebook, drill into the work directory and then click on the "New" button on the right hand side and choose "Python 3" to create a new Python 3 based Notebook.

 |jn_login2|